Staff

 Piano and Violin Teacher

 Francesca Florance is from Detroit, Michigan, and is a lifelong musician.
 She began studying piano at age six and studied violin throughout middle and high school.
-She graduated from Wayne State University in 2019 with her bachelor’s degree in Music Education.
+She graduated from Wayne State University in 2019 with her bachelor’s degree in music education.
 She moved to Odessa to serve as the ECISD harp director and teaches daily at Odessa High School, Bowie Middle School, and Milam Magnet Elementary School.
 She serves on the worship team at Community Bible Church as pianist.
-Welcome, Francesca.